 How do you deal with difficult veins for venipuncture?

-To successfully deal with difficult veins for venipuncture, lower the arm below the plane of the heart, warm the area, use gravity and hydrate the patient to increase blood flow.
+To successfully manage difficult veins during venipuncture, consider lowering the arm below the plane of the heart, warming the area, utilizing gravity, and ensuring the patient is well-hydrated to enhance blood flow.

 What are the difficulties that may occur when performing venipuncture?